JuergenGutsch/blog/_source/_posts/2025-05-12-central-package-management.md

 ## Transitive Pinning

-If you run the previous command with the option `-t` or `--transitive-pinning` it adds a XML tag to the `PropertyGroup` that I was looking for:
+If you run the previous command with the option `-t` or `--transitive-pinning`, it adds an XML tag to the `PropertyGroup` that I was looking for:

 ```xml
 <Project>